mcsrainbow/mcsrainbow.github.io/en/2024/07/kubernetes-container-healthcheck-and-graceful-termination/index.md

             tcpSocket:
               port: 8080
             # default: 0
-            initialDelaySeconds: 30
+            initialDelaySeconds: 10
             # default: 10
+            # fixed interval, does not wait for the previous probe to complete
-            periodSeconds: 30
+            periodSeconds: 10
             # default: 3
-            failureThreshold: 10
+            failureThreshold: 30
+            # default: 1
-            # default: 1 and must be 1 by design
+            # cannot be changed, must be 1 by design
             successThreshold: 1
             # default: 1
             timeoutSeconds: 2